What is DBT-A? Who Benefits from DBT-A?

 The DBT approach has been proven to help client populations struggling with severe mental health problems.
 Since it’s beginning DBT been developed to specifically cater to the needs of individuals who frequently experience strong emotions, show a pattern of aggressive, threatening behavior and have a history of self-harm (including self injury and suicidal ideation/behavior).
 Both DBT and DBT-A share many of the same fundamental components and goals, however DBT-A works specifically within the adolescent population.

-About Our DTB-A Program?
+About Our Adolescent DBT Program?

 When: Beginning January 9th, 2026